Using AI to design landing pages

 - “[API Name] simplifies [Complex Task] by providing [Specific Functionality].”

 If images are the same way, the landing page might look generic and cookie cutter.
 With this in mind, don’t get too fixated on your landing page graphics.
 Unless you have dedicated resources for creating custom graphic assets, the most you can hope for your graphics is that they don’t distract in embarrassing ways.
 Try to use screenshots from your product if possible — at least they’ll be unique.
-If you can put unique screenshots inside generic frames (like a computer monitor or screen in a car, etc.), it can help offset the generic elements with unique features.
+If you can put unique screenshots inside visually interesting frames (like a computer monitor or screen in a car, etc.), it can help offset the generic elements with unique features.

 Step 6: Link all the sections to the documentation

 If there’s one defining characteristic of a landing page, it’s that it serves as a jumping off point for the most important documentation on your site.
 As such, the landing page should be dripping with links to everything.
 It functions mostly as a routing page, helping users discover and quickly get to other pages.
+Given that purpose, it’s probably not as important or critical as it might initially seem.
+It’s a page people start out on their way to the real content.
+Perhaps you can briefly tell the product’s story on that page, or perhaps you link out to a more developed narrative.

 Related reading